benallfree/nojank/packages/core/readme.md

 # Quickstart

 Start the jank watchdog as early as possible.
+The jank watchdog reports two metrics:

+- Longest jank
+- Any jank exceeding a millisecond threshold (default 150).

 ```js
 import { start } from 'nojank'